elliejiayihe/Thesis-Data-Demo/README.md

 The full dataset is not publicly shared due to research data restrictions, but this demo illustrates the workflow and analytical methods I used to process and interpret behavioral and optogenetic experiments.

 ## Contents
-- `data/` – sample data files
+- `raw_data/` – sample data files
-- `notebook/` – Jupyter notebooks for data cleaning, statistical analysis, and visualization
+- `data_analysis.ipynb/` – the Jupyter notebook for data cleaning, statistical analysis, and visualization
-- `figures/` – example plots generated from the analysis
+- `figs/` – example plots generated from the analysis

 ## Methods Highlight
 - Data cleaning and transformation with **Python (Pandas, NumPy)**